Unreal Engine Demo

 These moves in the United States follow a trend of countries around the world that are setting electric vehicle goals.
 This includes the host of COP26, the UK.
 The UK’s ban on the sale of ICE cars beginning in 2030 is only one of many policies that range from Norway’s goal of 100 percent zero emission vehicle sales by 2025 to Costa Rica’s target to phase out sales of ICE vehicles by 2050.

 But many of these countries, along with cities and states around the world, have different target dates for 100 percent EV sales.
-These disparate efforts give the appearance of a confusing transition, believes Britta Gross, managing director of RMI’s Carbon-Free Mobility team.
+These disparate efforts give the appearance of a confusing transition, believes Britta Gross, managing director of RMI’s Carbon-Free Transportation team.
 She argues that we should be able to reach consensus around a general date for phasing out ICE vehicles that is aligned with climate goals and applies at a minimum to the most advanced countries.

 “Cities, regions, countries, and even fleet operators, are looking for leadership and a vision that conveys confidence,” Gross adds.
 “This is as much about identifying a North Star as it is aspirational.
 And sometimes it’s the aspiration that gets you there.
 It’s critical for us to all speak with one voice and rally behind a common goal.”